-Following receipt of notice or a signed formal complaint of an alleged violation of the Sexual Misconduct, Relationship Violence and Stalking Policy, the Director of Title IX and Compliance (or designee) engages in an initial assessment, which is typically one to five business days in duration.
+Following receipt of notice or a signed formal complaint of an alleged violation of the Sexual Misconduct, Relationship Violence and Stalking Policy, the Title IX Director (or designee) engages in an initial assessment, which is typically one to five business days in duration.
 The steps in an initial assessment can include:

-- If notice1 is given, the Director of Title IX and Compliance seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Director of Title IX and Compliance determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety to the Spelman community. - If a formal complaint is received, the Director of Title IX and Compliance assesses its sufficiency and works with the Complainant to make sure it is completed correctly.
-The Director of Title IX and Compliance will also determine if the misconduct alleged falls within the scope of Title IX and advise the Complainant. - The Director of Title IX and Compliance reaches out to the Complainant to offer supportive measures. - The Director of Title IX and Compliance works with the Complainant to ensure they are aware of the right to have an Advisor. - The Director of Title IX and Compliance works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - o If a supportive and remedial response is preferred, the Director of Title IX and Compliance works with the Complainant to identify their wishes and then seeks to facilitate implementation.
-No Formal Resolution Process is initiated, though the Complainant can elect to initiate one later, if desired. - o If an Informal Resolution option is preferred, the Director of Title IX and Compliance assesses whether the complaint is suitable and may seek to determine if the Complainant and the Respondent are also willing to engage in informal resolution. - o If a Formal Resolution Process is preferred, the Director of Title IX and Compliance determines whether the misconduct alleged falls within the scope of Title IX and whether the misconduct and Respondent falls within the College's jurisdiction.
+- If notice1 is given, the Title IX Director seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired. - If they do not wish to do so, the Title IX Director determines whether to initiate a complaint because a violence risk assessment indicates a compelling threat to health and/or safety to the Spelman community. - If a formal complaint is received, the Title IX Director assesses its sufficiency and works with the Complainant to make sure it is completed correctly.
+The Title IX Director will also determine if the misconduct alleged falls within the scope of Title IX and advise the Complainant. - The Title IX Director reaches out to the Complainant to offer supportive measures. - The Title IX Director works with the Complainant to ensure they are aware of the right to have an Advisor. - The Title IX Director works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or a formal investigation and grievance process. - O If a supportive and remedial response is preferred, the Title IX Director works with the Complainant to identify their wishes and then seeks to facilitate implementation.
+No Formal Resolution Process is initiated, though the Complainant can elect to initiate one later, if desired.